Using hedonic modelling to analyse farmland price movements

-This publication explores the estimates of productivity trends in Australia’s broadacre and dairy industries up to 2015-16.
+This publication reports on farm performance and explores the estimates of productivity trends in Australia’s broadacre and dairy industries up to 2015-16.

 Exploring the relationship between farm size and productivity: Evidence from the Australian grains industry

 Sheng Y & Chancellor W – Food Policy Journal

 Farm size has a positive relationship with productivity (i.e. large farms tend to have higher productivity) and capital hire may provide a channel to improve farm productivity.

 Evaluating the benefits from transport infrastructure in agriculture: a hedonic analysis of farmland prices